 Retaliation Accounts for Almost Half of Los Angeles Wrongful Termination Cases – Are You Affected?

 Retaliation is, by far, the most common cause of wrongful termination in California, meaning it is highly likely that you may have experienced this behavior before being wrongfully dismissed from your job.
 As briefly outlined above, retaliation is a term used to describe any adverse actions or behavior which arise after an employee makes a complaint about discrimination or another violation of their employment rights.
-If you have complained about sexual harassment, unfair pay, gender discrimination, or another breach in the workplace, only to find yourself the victim of further harassment, a unfair termination attorney could help you to recover damages in respect of your ordeal.
+If you have complained about sexual harassment, unfair pay, gender discrimination, or another breach in the workplace, only to find yourself the victim of further harassment, and unfair termination attorney could help you to recover damages in respect of your ordeal.